Barry Wickens: Biography

 Wickens was taught piano by his father at the age of seven, and became a member of Worcester Cathedral choir two years later.
 At the age of 10, Wickens moved to the Isle of Wight where he began learning the violin, and self-taught guitar.
 During his teenage years he explored various violin styles, and in 1972 received an Isle of Wight LEA Scholarship for funded violin studies.
 He went on to study violin, piano and composition at the Trinity College of Music in London.
 Between 1974 and 1978, he completed the violin performers course with piano and composition second studies at the college.
 In 1978 he became a Licentiate, as well as a Fellow of Trinity College of Music, and completed a composition course and basic film technique at London International Film School.

-In 1977 he achieved a Leonard Smith Prize for Violin and Piano Duo.
+In 1977 he achieved a Leonard Smith Prize for Violin and Piano Duo, accompanied by Stephen Collings.
 The following year, 1978, Wickens gained an Arved Kurtz Prize for Violin Playing, the Beethoven Violin Prize, another Leonard Smith Prize for Violin and Piano Duo, as well as the Kantrovitch Prize for Solo Strings.
 Following his education Wickens began playing around small venues in London, and worked with a number of acts including Steve Knightly's band, Short Stories, and the English acoustic roots and folk duo Show of Hands.

 Wickens first met Steve Harley in 1982, during which time Wickens was in Short Stories.
 In 1984, Wickens joined Steve Harley and Cockney Rebel as violinist and guitarist.
 Wickens' debut performance with the band was at London's Camden Palace in 1984.
 This show was professionally filmed and released on VHS under the name "Live from London".
 Although the band wouldn't go on tour again until the 'Comeback: All is Forgiven' tour of 1989, Wickens would continue to tour with the band until the early-1990s.
 The Brighton and Northampton concerts of the 1989 tour were also professionally filmed, and the footage edited to create a VHS titled "Steve Harley + Cockney Rebel: Live".
 He was involved in the recording of Harley's solo album Yes You Can, which was released in 1992.
 He performed on and co-wrote the track "Victim of Love", and also played violin on "Promises" and "The Lighthouse".
 Wickens left the band in 1992, and was replaced by Nick Pynn.